MS Vision Care

 Dr. Kirsten Lawson

-Diagnosis and management of ocular disease.
-Evaluation and fitting of contact lenses.
-Dr. Lawson was born and raised in Pittsburgh and currently resides in Cranberry Township with her husband, James Adam, a fellow optometrist.
-She enjoys biking, kayaking, sailing, and exploring the food scene of Pittsburgh and is a huge Pittsburgh sports fan.
-She enjoys providing comprehensive patient care with a personalized approach.
+Dr. Lawson was born and raised in Pittsburgh and currently resides in Cranberry Township with her husband, Adam Lawson, a fellow optometrist.
+She enjoys biking, kayaking, sailing, and exploring the food scene of Pittsburgh and are die-hard Pittsburgh sports fans.

 - Ohio Northern University - Bachelors of Science